Public Involvement Processcpazarka2022-09-23T08:54:29-06:00

 Spray Lake Sawmills’ (SLS) forest operations occur along the foothills from west of Sundre to south of the Crowsnest Pass.
 Operations are conducted under two Forest Management Agreements, one covering the B12 Forest Management Unit in the north and the C5 Forest Management Unit in the south of our operating area.

 SLS operates on Crown lands and people have the right to be involved in decisions affecting them.
-Interested and affected publics have local knowledge and expertise that can improve how our operations are conducted.
+Interested and affected public have local knowledge and expertise that can improve how our operations are conducted.

 Our promise to stakeholders is to keep them informed, listen to and acknowledge concerns and aspirations and provide feedback on how public input influenced decisions.
 SLS’s consultation policy is to thoughtfully consider input and then provide a response that addresses concerns.
 Changes to a plan or operation as a result of public input are recorded by SLS and communicated to the stakeholder.

 To achieve our objective, Spray Lake Sawmills maintains communication programs in each of the following areas: